CPS 721: An Introduction

 Policy on collaboration in homework assignments or quizzes

-is allowed with students in your team.
+is allowed only with students in your team.
 No collaboration is allowed

 between teams.
 You may discuss assignments only with other people